jatwing/react-notes-web/README.md

 ```

 ## Attribution

+TLNR;
+The codes and documentations of this work come from the official React, Redux and Redux Saga documentations and examples.

 [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html) by [React Community](https://github.com/reactjs) is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).